CIO and IT Leaders Summit

 - Becoming digital citizens: Creating, embedding and boosting a digital culture

-- Roundtable discussions where delegates share insights on a range of emerging technologies and issues– AI, Blockchain, immersive technologies, attracting and retaining tech talent, cyber resilience and quantum computing.
+- Roundtable discussions where delegates share insights on a range of emerging technologies and issues– AI, Blockchain, immersive technologies, attracting and retaining tech talent and quantum computing.

 Our previous CIO Summits have been attended by decision-makers with the following titles: